fossasia/eventyay-tickets/_sources/user/events/invoicing.rst.txt

 In particular, you can configure the following things:

 Generate invoices
-    This field controls whether pretix should generate an invoice for an order.
+    This field controls whether eventyay should generate an invoice for an order.
 You have the following options:

     No
-        pretix will never generate an invoice.
+        eventyay will never generate an invoice.
 If you want to issue invoices, you need to do it yourself based on the collected address data.

     Manually in admin panel
-        pretix will not create invoices automatically, but the order detail view will show a button that allows you to manually generate one for specific orders.
+        eventyay will not create invoices automatically, but the order detail view will show a button that allows you to manually generate one for specific orders.

     Automatically on user request
-        pretix will not create invoices on its own, but both the panel as well as the customer view of the order will show a button that instantly generates an invoice for the specified order.
+        eventyay will not create invoices on its own, but both the panel as well as the customer view of the order will show a button that instantly generates an invoice for the specified order.

     Automatically for all created orders
-        pretix will automatically create an invoice every time an order is placed.
+        eventyay will automatically create an invoice every time an order is placed.

     Automatically on payment
-        pretix will automatically create an invoice for an order, as soon as the payment for the order is received.
+        eventyay will automatically create an invoice for an order, as soon as the payment for the order is received.

-    pretix will never generate invoices for free orders, even though it might ask for the invoice address.
+    eventyay will never generate invoices for free orders, even though it might ask for the invoice address.

 Attach invoices to emails
     If enabled, invoices will be attached to order confirmation e-mails if the "Generate invoices" setting is set to